Your engine cooling fan, only runs when needed, to help cool the engine.

 - Is your Engine Cooling Fan Working

-Your engine cooling fan will not work if you have a blown fuse.
-In general; most vehicles on the road have two types of fuses.
-Older cars have glass; cylinder-shaped fuses with stainless steel on the ends and glass in the middle.
-Most newer cars have a different style of fuse that uses a plastic housing; with the fusible link encased in the housing.
-The easiest way to check it is; visually check it for a continuous wire with no breaks.
-Using a multimeter is another good way.
+So, your engine cooling fan will not work, if you have a blown fuse.
+In general, most vehicles on the road have, two types of fuses.
+Older cars have glass, cylinder-shaped fuses, with stainless steel on the ends and glass in the middle.
+Most newer cars have a different style of fuse.
+Usually, one that uses a plastic housing, with the fusible link, encased in the housing.
+So, the easiest way to check it, is visually.
+Check it for a continuous wire, with no breaks.
+Using a multimeter, is another good way to test it.

-If The Fuse Is OK Move On To The Next Step.
+But, If The Fuse Is OK, Move On To The Next Step.

-Engine Cooling Fans can and do wear out.
-Yours could be blown so you will need to check it.
+Engine cooling fans, can and do wear out.
+That’s why, you will need to test it.

-If It Is Working; Move On To The Next Step.
+But, If It Is Working, Move On To The Next Step.

 Engine Cooling Fan Issues

-A fan failure; or a failure of the fan relay or control circuit is bad news; because it can allow the engine to overheat.
-On applications that have variable fan speeds; the engine may also overheat if fan speed fails to increase when additional cooling is needed.
-The fan may work but it only runs at low speed; which may not be fast enough to prevent overheating.
+So, a fan failure or a failure of the fan relay or control circuit, is bad news.
+Because, it can allow the engine to overheat.
+On applications that have variable fan speeds, the engine may also overheat.
+Consequently, if the fan speed fails to increase, when added cooling is needed.
+The fan may work, but it only runs at low speed.
+Which may not be fast enough, to prevent overheating.

-Locate the coolant temperature switch and unplug it.
-Be sure you have the right one.
-Consequently, Some vehicles have as many as three;
+First, locate the coolant temperature switch and unplug it.
+But, be sure you have the right one.
+Because, some vehicles have as many as three:

-Consequently, with the engine running and the coolant temperature switch unplugged the fan should come on.
-The (PCM) will now detect a failed switch; store a Diagnostic Trouble Code (DTC) and turn on the fan(s).
+So, with the engine running and the coolant temperature switch unplugged, the fan should come on.
+The (PCM) will now detect a failed switch, store a Diagnostic Trouble Code (DTC) and turn on the fan(s).

-If it doesn’t, and you have a domestic vehicle; the coolant temperature switch is a normally open type that stays open until the coolant reaches its set temperature.
+If it doesn’t, and you have a domestic vehicle, the coolant temperature switch, is a normally open type.
+And, it stays open, until the coolant reaches its set temperature.
 When it reaches that temperature; the switch closes and turns the fan(s) on.

 To check this, unplug the single wire connector and, using a jumper wire, ground it.
-At this point the fan should come on.
+At this point, the fan should come on.
 Most Japanese cars have a normally closed switch.
-These switches open when the set temperature is reached thus turning the fan(s) on.
+Those switches open, when the set temperature is reached, thus turning the fan(s) on.

-In conclusion. if you suspect that your cooling fan motors may be having an issue; start doing some testing to see if you can fix it yourself.
+Finally, if you suspect that your cooling fan motors may be having an issue.
+Then, do some testing, to see if you can fix it yourself.